Marjorie Taylor Greene removed from House committee assignments

 Democratic Congresswoman Lucy McBath, whose son was shot and killed in 2012, said in the debate prior to the vote that Greene's "words are beneath the American people."

-"This is about a member stalking a victim of tragedy and inciting violence," McBath said.
-"This is about a member denying the existence of children at Sandy Hook and Marjory Stoneman Douglas High School.
-This is about parents who celebrate their children's birthday just like me."
+"This is about a member stalking the children of tragedy, attacking survivors, and threatening violence," McBath said.
+"This is about a member denying the existence of dead children at Sandy Hook Elementary and Marjory Stoneman Douglas High School.
+This moment is about parents across America who now celebrate their child's birthday just like me."

 At a lengthy meeting of the Republican conference on Wednesday evening, Greene expressed remorse for her previous comments and past support for the QAnon conspiracy theory, according to two sources familiar with the meeting.